-Follow the link below to complete the LSA Emergency Scholarship application.
+Follow the link below to complete the LSA Emergency Fund application.
 There are two steps to the application process.

 Step one: Begin by completing the general application.
 When asked which scholarship program you are applying to, click the box for "Emergency."
 Finish your general application by clicking the "submit" button at the bottom of the screen.

-Step two: Once the general application has been submitted, you will then be directed to complete the LSA Emergency Scholarship application.
+Step two: Once the general application has been submitted, you will then be directed to complete the LSA Emergency Fund application.
 Answer the questions and submit the application for full consideration.

 When can I expect a decision on my application?

-What other financial resources exist for LSA students during this difficult time?
+What other financial resources exist for LSA students?